wellcomecollection/platform-infrastructure/accounts/README.md

   </tr>
 </table>

+You can see the IAM policy definitions for each of these roles in `modules/role_policies`.

 ## How we log into these accounts

 We log into these accounts using Azure Active Directory and SSO, although we don't use our standard network accounts – we use special `c_` accounts (e.g. `c_chana@wellcome.ac.uk`).